mehrizi/scigraph/README.md

+# Weighting
+Every Node/Edge has a size attribute that is caclulated as a sum of the following attributes:
+- Parent Relationship size
+- Sum size of books
+-
+## Book Weight
+Each book has the following attributes and size of a book is the multiplication of the following attributes:

+- Copy count
+- Book Grade (Written for public: 1, Specialized: 2)
+- Writer Grade (Noble Winner:2, Other writers: 1)

+Books on edge of two nodes are listed for both nodes but will contribute 50% increase in size for each node.

+# Positioning
+The idea is to minimize the total lenght of all edges in the graph without having overlaps of nodes!

 # Phylosophy
 I see people specialized in different fields but they usually lack a big picture or at least they don\'t know how, where and "when" their specialty is located in the field or in general knowledge.